 - How often does the company or team meet as a whole?

 - How do you ensure a culture of transparency?
 Of feedback?

-If you're speaking with a manager or supervisor:
+If you're speaking with your potential manager:

 - How is success measured and recognized?

 - How would you describe your management style?

 - Why is this role open - are you growing the team or did the previous employee leave?
 What is the company’s turnover rate?

 - What’s the typical career trajectory, and are there opportunities for professional development?